couple at Oracle Park for a San Francisco Giants baseball game

 Travel Tip: The Presidio GO Shuttle offers visitors, employees, and residents FREE daily service to and around the San Francisco Presidio, and between the Presidio and Downtown.
 It’s just one of many ways to visit San Francisco on a Budget.

-15. Spend a Day in Golden Gate Park
+15. Spend Time in Golden Gate Park

 Where do I start?
 I HEART Golden Gate Park so much, and it’s an amazing place to spend a day, weekend, or just a moment.
 At 1,017 acres, it’s larger than New York’s Central Park.